Isobutyraldehyde: Biological routes

 It can also be produced using engineered bacteria.

 Other routes

 Strong mineral acids catalyse the rearrangement of methallyl alcohol to isobutyraldehyde.

 Reactions

 Hydrogenation of the aldehyde gives isobutanol.
 Oxidation gives methacrolein or methacrylic acid.
 Condensation with formaldehyde gives hydroxypivaldehyde.
 The latter is a precursor to vitamin B5.

+Condensation with acetone followed by hydrogenation of the resulting alkene gives the solvent 5-methyl-2-hexanone.